Ask any number of people what their idea of adventure travel is and you’ll get as many different answers.

 Locals and their habitat are equally concerning – with a new, growing emphasis on responsible and ethical tourism, you’ll find thrill seekers wanting to actively contribute to the prosperity of local economies and consequently empower them to sustain their way of life.
 Then reduce, if not eliminate, any negative impact of tourism in their area.

-It might sound like poetic waffle but this trend directly addresses a desire for life-changing experiences.
+This trend directly addresses a desire for life-changing experiences.

 Self-actualisation happens by immersing oneself in nature, in extreme, physically, emotionally or intellectually challenging and stimulating contexts.